 During a recent live burn training we discussed different tactics as it pertains to attacking the fire.
 We watched the fire develop and had the attendees take turns knocking the fire down and then watching it develop again.
 During this evolution we had exceptional thermal layering and smoke that helped reinforce the lesson of "less water is…Continue

 Why is it that every year here in Indy a group of guys have to show the world what an a** they can be?
 Please!
 Is it too much to ask that you at least pretend you've been to a city before?
 I'm not saying you can't go out after hours and have a good time, but grow up and act like a responsible adult.
-A…Continue
+A little self control, please!

 This is not exactly how I wanted to start my blog posts this week, but I just have to share.